 + Some cruise operators may have different payment terms and if so these will be reflected on your booking confirmation.

 We consider adequate travel insurance to be essential.
 Click here to be taken to the Travel Trust Association travel insurance page where you can purchase a policy online.
 If you decide not to purchase this insurance, you must give details of your alternative policy (insurer and policy number) in writing at the time of booking.
 We will not accept your booking unless you provide these details or purchase a travel insurance policy from the Travel Trust Association.
 Please read your policy details carefully and take them with you on holiday.
 It is your responsibility to ensure that the insurance cover you purchase is adequate for your particular needs.
 We are not in a position to check alternative insurance policies.

 4. Your contract

-A binding contract between us comes into existence when we despatch your Booking Confirmation and Invoice to the party leader or, in the case of online bookings, when they are confirmed on screen by provision of a booking reference.
+A binding contract between us comes into existence when we send your Booking Confirmation and Invoice to the party leader or, in the case of online bookings, when they are confirmed by email or on screen by provision of a booking reference.
 English law (and no other) will apply to this contract and to any dispute, claim or other matter of any description which arises between us (except as set out below).
 We both also agree that any dispute, claim or other matter of any description (and whether or not involving any personal injury) which arises between us must be dealt with by the Courts of England and Wales only unless, in the case of Court proceedings, you live in Scotland or Northern Ireland.
 In this case, proceedings must either be brought in the Courts of your home country or those of England and Wales.
 If proceedings are brought in Scotland or Northern Ireland, you may choose to have your contract and any dispute, claim or other matter of any description which arises between us governed by the law of Scotland/Northern Ireland as applicable (but if you do not so choose, English law will apply).